WhatMeWorry/Delivery/misc_notes/LdcNotes.md

     Goto https://github.com/ldc-developers/ldc/releases
         Scroll to the bottom of the web page.
-Download the 7-zip file ldc2-1.14.0-windows-x64.7 Right Click the file and open 7-zip and select Extract files..., Browse to C:\ and select OK.
+Download the 7-zip file ldc2-1.14.0-windows-x64.7 Right Click the file and open 7-zip and select Extract files..., Browse to C:\  Nnclick box to create an identically named folder.
+Then select OK.
 This will automatically make a folder called ldc2-1.14.0-windows-x64.
-Rename the folder to just ldc2 (to simplify step 3 below)
+Rename the folder C:\ldc2-1.14.0-windows-x64to just ldc2 (to simplify step 3 below)

 	No installation is required.
 Simply use the executables in the bin subfolder.